TechStudent12/TechStudent12/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on my portfolio website, miguelnonaka.com.
+- 🌱 I’m currently learning web development.
+- 👯 I’m looking to collaborate on web development projects.
+- 💬 Ask me about web design and web development.
+- 📫 How to reach me:
+> By email: nonakamiguel109@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love to read and write.

 <!--
 **TechStudent12/TechStudent12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.